Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 You can find evolution stones in chests around all floors of The Backrooms.
 Each floor has a set of unique evolutions that can spawn in the chests.

 You'll need to craft the evolution stones into evolution cores, which require evolution crystals among other items.
 Use the recipe book to find the recipes.
 Apply the evolution cores to supported items via an anvil.

+A list of evolutions can be found below with each level.

 Levels
 ----------------

 There are currently 6 levels in The Backrooms.
 They are listed here from highest to lowest.
 Backrooms levels have elevator structures that can take you up and down a floor.

+.. _level-dark
 Dark (3)
 """""""""""
 .. image:: images/backrooms_dark.png
    :height: 360

 (the brightness in the screenshot has been increased)

+.. _level-sewer
 Sewer (2)
 """""""""""
 .. image:: images/backrooms_sewer.png
    :height: 360

+.. _level-garden
 Garden (1)
 """""""""""
 .. image:: images/backrooms_garden.png
    :height: 360

+.. _level-hallway
 Hallway (0)
 """""""""""
 .. image:: images/backrooms.png
    :height: 360

+.. _level-red
 Red (-1)
 """""""""""
 .. image:: images/backrooms_red.png
    :height: 360

+.. _level-spirit
 Spirit (-2)
 """""""""""
 .. image:: images/backrooms_spirit.png